 3. Lesson Plans with Video Support

 When creating your first lesson plans, remember to keep things techie simple.
 Less is more.
-Less websites, less add ons, just LESS.
-If you would normally do something hands on, do it hands on.
+Fewer websites, fewer add-ons, just LESS.
+If you would normally do something hands-on, do it hands-on.

-Then, after student pick ups, we sent home how to videos showing students how to turn on devices, sign onto their school devices, how to use their school devices, and now to log into Seesaw, our learning platform.
+Then, after student pick-ups, we sent home how-to videos showing students how to turn on devices, sign onto their school devices, how to use their school devices, and how log into Seesaw, our learning platform.

 4. Teaching Live